reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 **FIFO queues**: FIFO (First-In-First-Out) queues are used for messaging when the order of operations and events exchanged between applications is important, or in situations where we want to avoid processing duplicate messages.
 FIFO queues guarantee that messages are processed exactly once, in the exact order that they are sent.

-## FIFO Queues
+### Ordering and Deduplication (Exactly-Once Delivery) in FIFO Queues

-A FIFO queue preserves the order in which messages are sent and received and a message is delivered once
+A FIFO queue preserves the order in which messages are sent and received and a message is delivered exactly once.

 The messages are ordered based on message group ID.
 If multiple hosts (or different threads on the same host) send messages with the same message group ID to a FIFO queue, Amazon SQS stores the messages in the order in which they arrive for processing.
 To make sure that Amazon SQS preserves the order in which messages are sent and received, each producer should use a unique message group ID to send all its messages.